harrymt/blog/_posts/2017-02-26-how-i-host-my-side-projects.md

 ## 3. Start the side project

 Now you can start making <a href="//github.com/harrymt/mark">front end side project</a>.
 But bare in mind GitHub static sites allows Jekyll, HTML, CSS and JS.

+## Some of my side projects

+- [Simple Tel Tracking](/blog/2017/11/10/add-google-analytics-code-to-tel-links-wordpress.html) - Add Google Analytics tracking code email and telephone numbers in Wordpress
+- [Harrys Habits](//github.com/harrymt/harryshabits) - A chatbot to help you form new healthy habits
+- [Rate My Plate](//github.com/harrymt/rate-my-plate) - A twitter bot to rate the environemental impact of your food
+- [This blog](//github.com/harrymt/blog) - All of these posts are hosted on GitHub pages and open source